skipiano/KlayBurn/README.md

-# KlayBurn
+# KlayBurnWebsite
-Monitoring of the daily transactions and gas fees of the Klaytn network
+A website for tracking data of daily transactions and gas fees of $KLAY